Refresh token: concept, purpose, way it works

 Refresh tokens works well with backend applications but should not be used by single-page applications (SPAs).

-In ACP, navigate to the workspace where your application can be accessed for configuration, select Applications from the sidebar, open the application you want to configure, and go to its OAuth view.
+In ACP, navigate to the workspace where your application can be accessed for configuration, select Applications > Clients from the sidebar, open the application you want to configure, and go to its OAuth view.

 Navigate to Grant types, add refresh_token from the drop-down list, and save your changes.